allegory-software/allegory-sdk/PROGRAMMING.md

 ## LuaJIT assumptions

-* LuaJIT hoists table accesses with constant keys out of loops, so caching module functions in locals is no longer needed, except if the JIT bails out.
+* LuaJIT hoists table accesses with constant keys out of loops, so caching module functions in locals is not needed, except if the JIT bails out.
 * LuaJIT hoists constant branches out of loops so it's ok to specialize loop kernels with `if/else` or with `and/or` inside the loops.
-* LuaJIT inlines functions (except when using `...` and `select()` with non-constant indices), so it's ok to specialize loop kernels with function composition.
+* LuaJIT inlines functions, so it's ok to specialize loop kernels with function composition.
 * multiplications and additions are cheaper than memory access, so storing the results of these operations in temporary variables might actually harm performance (more register spills).
-* there's no difference between using `if/else` statements and using `and/or` expressions -- they generate the same branchy code, so avoid expressions with non-constant `and/or` operators in tight loops.
+* there's no difference between using `if/else` statements and using `and/or` expressions -- they generate the same branchy code, so avoid expressions with non-constant `and/or` operators in tight loops if you can.
+LuaJIT still generates traces for those but the branches must be predictable.
 * divisions are 4x slower than multiplications on x86, so when dividing by a constant, it helps turning `x / c` into `x * (1 / c)` since the constant expression is folded -- LuaJIT does this already for power-of-2 constants